PARTS IN 1-3 DAYS

 - Multi Jet Fusion

 - Digital Light Processing

 CNC machining allows for high volume output as well as rapid prototyping.
 CNC machining uses computers to guide machinery and tools during the manufacturing process.
 Once a CNC machine is started, all cuts and movements are controlled by the software.
 There is no hands-on maneuvering of the tools, which helps reduce manufacturing overhead and prevents accidents.

 Many industries use CNC machining, including aerospace, electronics, metalwork, production, transportation, agriculture, automotive, construction, oil and gas and more.

 If you’re looking for a partner that offers quick-turn CNC machining services, then you’ve come to the right place.
 We can help you with:

 - And More

 Comparing CNC Machining Processes

-DFM (Design for Manufacturability) – the initial phase on any CNC process is designing the end piece to be completed using CNC machining.
-DFM involves establishing the overall design and machinability of a workpiece to ensure it is simple to manufacture.
+DFM (Design for Manufacturability) – the initial phase of any CNC process is designing the end piece to be completed using CNC machining.
+DFM involves establishing a workpiece’s overall design and machinability to ensure it is simple to manufacture.

 3-Axis CNC Milling – In 3-axis CNC milling, the workpiece remains motionless while the cutting tool mills along three different axes.
 3-Axis milling machine applications include contoured shapes, hole features, and sharp edges.